crabs

 Maryland Watermen's Microloan Program

-MARBIDCO offers the Maryland Watermen’s Microloan Program to assist “generational watermen” purchase needed equipment or help with purchasing a workboat via low-interest, unsecured loans.
+MARBIDCO’s Maryland Watermen’s Microloan Program assists commercial watermen in purchasing needed equipment or a workboat via low-interest, unsecured loans.

 Overview

-Beginning July 1, 2024, the program is open to PRFC commercial fishermen, and the maximum amount of loan funds has been raised to $40,000 to help watermen purchase boats and equipment: $30,000 for a boat and an additional $10,000 for equipment.
-Through FY 2025 General Assembly legislation, MARBIDCO’s Board of Directors can now approve loans up to $20,000 in loan proceeds so that watermen can purchase equipment.
-(Applicants can apply for a microloan of up to $20,000 when purchasing equipment only.)
+Last year, the maximum amount of loan funds was raised from $30,000 to $40,000 to help watermen purchase boats and equipment: $30,000 for a boat and an additional $10,000 for equipment.
+Also, through legislation passed during the FY 2025 General Assembly, MARBIDCO’s Board of Directors can approve loans up to $20,000 in loan proceeds to purchase equipment.
+Applicants can apply for a microloan of up to $20,000 when purchasing equipment only.
+This fiscal year, beginner watermen can apply for the microloan.

 Minimum/Maximum loan amount: $7,000 to $40,000.

 An advantage of this loan program is that if all the payments are made as agreed by the borrower, the final four quarters of the loan term will be forgiven by MARBIDCO.
-If a borrower fails to make all the payments in a timely fashion, then the entire remaining unpaid balance would be due, and the borrower would have to repay the entire loan amount (with any debt forgiveness forfeited – and the borrower barred from receiving future MARBIDCO financing).
+If a borrower fails to make all payments on time, the entire remaining unpaid balance would be due, and the borrower would have to repay the whole loan amount (with any debt forgiveness forfeited) and would be barred from receiving future MARBIDCO financing.

 Eligible Expenses